kristjanvalur/py-asynkit/README.md

 ```

 The caller can also pass in data to the coroutine via the `Monitor.aawait(coro, data:None)` method and
-it will become the result of the `Monitor.oob()` call inside the monitor.   `Monitor.athrow()` can be
+it will become the result of the `Monitor.oob()` call in the coroutine.
-used to raise an exception inside the coroutine.
+`Monitor.athrow()` can be used to raise an exception inside the coroutine.
+Neither data nor an exception cannot be sent the first time the coroutine is awaited,
+only as a response to a previous `OOBData` exception.

-If no data needs to be sent, an _awaitable_ object can be generated to simplify
+If no data is to be sent (the common case), an _awaitable_ object can be generated to simplify
 the syntax:

 ```python